caenrigen/vscode-jupytext-sync/README.md

 - **Python Interpreter Flexibility**:
   - Attempts are made to automatically discover Python executables that are able to invoke Jupytext.
 If the Microsoft Python extension is installed ([open in VSCode](vscode:extension/ms-python.python) / [open on marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.python)), its selected interpreter and other discovered environments (e.g., `venv`, `conda`) are considered.
   - Allows you to configure a custom Python executable path for `jupytext` if needed (via the `jupytextSync.pythonExecutable` setting).
-  - You can check the extension logs ("**Jupytext: Show Jupytext Sync Logs**" command) to see which Python environment is being used.
+  - You can use the "**Jupytext: Locate Python and Jupytext**" command or check the extension logs ("**Jupytext: Show Jupytext Sync Logs**" command) to see which Python environment is being used.

 ## Recommended Workflow

 1.  **Pair your Notebook**:
     - Open an `.ipynb` file or a text file (e.g., `myscript.py`, `mymarkdown.md`) that you want to use as a notebook.
-    - Use the "**Pair via Jupytext**" command (accessible from the Command Palette, context menus, or toolbars).
+    - Use the "**Pair via Jupytext**" command (accessible from the Command Palette, context menus, or toolbar icons).
     - You'll be prompted to choose the Jupytext formats (e.g., `ipynb,py:percent`) unless disabled via `jupytextSync.askFormats.onPairDocuments`.
 The default suggestion is configurable per file extension using `jupytextSync.defaultFormats`.
-2.  **Work in the Notebook or Text File**:
+2.  **Work in the Notebook**:
+    - With `jupytextSync.autoOpenNotebook` enabled (default), simply open your paired text file (e.g., `.py`, `.md`), and the extension will automatically open the `.ipynb` notebook for you.
-    - Primarily work within the `.ipynb` notebook interface in VSCode.
-The extension will automatically keep the paired text file in sync upon saving (or other configured events).
+    - The extension will automatically keep the paired files in sync upon saving (or other configured events via `jupytextSync.syncDocuments`).
-    - Alternatively, open your Jupytext-compatible text file using the "**Open as paired Notebook via Jupytext**" command and work directly in the notebook interface.
+    - When you close the notebook, you can optionally have the `.ipynb` file automatically deleted (configurable via `jupytextSync.deleteOnNotebookClose`), keeping your workspace clean while preserving your text file as the source of truth.
 3.  **Version Control**:
     - Commit the text-based file (e.g., `.py`, `.md`) to your Git repository.
 This file is human-readable and diff-friendly.
     - Optionally, you can also commit the `.ipynb` file if you prefer to version control the outputs too.
+    - If using auto-delete on close, consider adding `*.ipynb` to your `.gitignore` to avoid tracking generated notebook files.
 4.  **Pre-commit Hook (Recommended)**: To ensure your paired files are always synchronized before committing, it's highly recommended to use the `jupytext` pre-commit hook.
 This prevents accidental commits of unsynced files.

     Refer to the [Jupytext documentation on pre-commit hooks](https://jupytext.readthedocs.io/en/latest/using-pre-commit.html) for detailed configuration.